Healthy Electrolyte Drink Recipe Without Artificial Ingredients

 Adding Electrolyte Sources

-1. Now, add your electrolyte sources.
-Use 1/4 teaspoon of sea salt to avoid too much salt.
-Squeeze the juice from 1 medium lemon or lime, making sure to strain out seeds and pulp.
-If you’re using optional mineral powders, add them now for even mixing.
+1. Add 1/4 teaspoon sea salt (about 500–600 mg sodium).
+Squeeze in the juice of 1 medium lemon and/or 1 small lime, straining out seeds and excess pulp.
+If using optional mineral powders (magnesium), add them now and follow the product dosing on the label.

 Sweetening and Flavoring Naturally